SilverTree7622/Phaser3_GUI_Inspector/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**ONE_JS_FILE_SOLUTION)** : No any setting.
 Just one JS file solution (Don't need to touch html or else)

-	// on top of the one JS file (this role is importing PGInspector.js) const script = document.createElement('script');
+	// on the top of the one JS file
+	// this delare stuffs role is importing PGInspector.js

+	const script = document.createElement('script');
 	script.src = "https://cdn.jsdelivr.net/gh/SilverTree7622/Phaser3_GUI_Inspector@latest/dist/PGInspector.js";
 	document.head.appendChild(script);